12uler/12uler.github.io/README.md

-# 12uler.github.io
+# Project 0

-Website Project Host
+Web Programming with Python and JavaScript